South Africa win just 'a good start' - Farrell

 Ireland were forced to overcome three first-half injuries, with Farrell hopeful that knocks picked up by Stuart McCloskey and Tadhg Furlong are not as serious as first feared.

-The teams went into half-time level before Ireland scored two tries in a blistering start to the second half that saw them take control of the game.
+The teams went into half-time level before Ireland scored two tries, by Josh van der Flier and Mack Hansen, in a blistering start to the second half that saw them take control of the game.

-They host Fiji next week before concluding their autumn series against Australia, after which attentions will turn to the World Cup year.
+They host Fiji next week before concluding their autumn series against Australia, after which attentions will turn to the Six Nations before the World Cup.

 "It's a good start to the year, that's it really," reflected captain Johnny Sexton.